 - Please take a moment to familiarize yourself with our studio.

-Doing Bikram Yoga during pregnancy is not only safe but also a healthy experience throughout the term of your pregnancy.
-With your doctor’s permission and knowing Bikram’s modifications, continuing your practice during pregnancy can be a beautiful time for you and your baby.
+Doing Yoga during pregnancy is not only safe but also a healthy experience throughout the term of your pregnancy.
+With your doctor’s permission and knowing the correct modifications, continuing your practice during pregnancy can be a beautiful time for you and your baby.

 Courtesy of the Portsmouth, NH Bikram studio, “Yoga has been reported to help pregnant women throughout pregnancy, labor and delivery.
 There are some important notes to consider before starting or continuing your practice.
 Women who practiced Bikram Yoga during pregnancy have reported feeling better during pregnancy, fewer complications, greater ease and less duration of delivery and calm, happy babies.
 You can learn to breathe, cope with stress and stay comfortable in your body through all of the changes pregnancy has to offer.